Home

 6. Software

-I've been using software called GTDAgenda to help me manage my tasks and get things done.
+I've tried a software package called GTDAgenda to help me manage my tasks and get things done.

 You can try it now for free.